armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

     enabled: true
 ```

-On the Orca side, the feature flag overrides the default value rollback timeout - 5 min - with a UI input from the user.
+In Orca, the feature flag overrides the default value rollback timeout - 5 min - with a UI input from the user.

-On the Deck side, the feature flag enhances the Rollback Cluster stage UI with timeout input.
+In Deck, the feature flag enhances the Rollback Cluster stage UI with timeout input.

 `window.spinnakerSettings.feature.dynamicRollbackTimeout = true;`